Amherst Junction, Wisconsin

 An autobiographical account of his journey was recently (2013) chronicled in the book "Letters to Michael: Reflections on Life by Students of Michael Frome..." -- the chapter is called "Connections."
 Vic, himself, can be found living and being in the world on his beautiful glacially erratic land east of Stevens Point outside of Amherst Junction, Wisconsin.
 His wife Beth, and four sons Forrest, River, Nico, Leif, dog Marley and cat Igamoo sustain each other through love, exploring, travel, running, food, land, water and love of our Earth.

-Michael Aprill has always been interested in our connection with nature, but through a series of events, he gradually became more and more intrigued by climate change – most notable with his work with sea turtles.
+Michael Aprill has always been interested in our connection with nature, but through a series of events, he gradually became more and more intrigued by climate change - most notable with his work with sea turtles.
 While completing his undergraduate degree at the University of Wisconsin-Stevens Point (UWSP), Michael spent time in Costa Rica and Hawaii where he studied sea turtle depredation, making recommendations for sustainable education initiatives including research on predator control that he presented at the 14th Annual Symposium on Sea Turtle Biology and Conservation.
 In 1998, his research on safe, effective, and humane forms of field euthanasia was published to assist educating National Park Service (NPS) staff.
-Each night he stepped on the beach, it would be reshaped by the weather.
+Each night he stepped onto the beach, it would be reshaped by the weather.
 Michael saw first-hand, the effects of severe weather events and the fact that a species could potentially go extinct from one climate related event.
 Ever since this seminal moment in his life, he has been studying and working in the field of science and climate education with a focus on how human impact changes the physical world.
-More significant to this complex, “wicked” problem emerged when he became critically conscious to how much climate change is a social justice problem, affecting people everywhere, including his hometown of Plymouth, Wisconsi, and the city of Sheboygan where he has taught the last two years.
+More significant to this complex, “wicked” problem emerged when he became critically conscious to how much climate change is a social justice problem, affecting people everywhere, including his hometown of Plymouth and the city of Sheboygan where he has taught the last two years.

 Michael is a Nationally Board Certified Teacher (NBCT) that has been teaching earth science courses for 17 years – integrating climate education along the way.
-He has spent twelve years as adjunct faculty at Lakeshore Technical College (LTC).
+He has spent thirteen years as adjunct faculty at Lakeshore Technical College (LTC).
 In the rural school District of Random Lake, he devoted his time to transforming the students, school, and community into an eco-friendly environment.
 He obtained grants, lead the district’s energy committee, and secured a 50-kilowatt wind turbine.
 He organized a recycling program that educated students on climate change and kept over 20,000 items out of landfills.
 He coordinated several fairs in which his students presented interactive projects illustrating the connections of green living and health/wellness.
 It is his calling to enact change in the world one student at a time and through engaged citizenry.

 In a program coordinated with the Global Environmental Teachers (GET) and the Wisconsin Center for Environmental Education program (WCEE), Michael traveled to Taiwan to educate teachers of Taiwan about energy education.
 In 2011, he was named “Formal Energy Educator of the Year” by the K-12 Energy Education Program (KEEP) at UWSP.
 In 2013, the Alliance for Climate Education (ACE) named him one of Wisconsin’s educators of the year.

-Michael plans to focus his educational sustainability doctoral studies through leadership and education in climate change, climate change policy, and the on marginalized populations.
+Michael plans to focus his Educational Sustainability doctoral studies through leadership and education in climate change, climate change policy, and on marginalized populations.
 The "wicked" problem of climate change must be addressed locally to solve globally.
 In 2016, after observing a huge housing shortage, he and his spouse started a company that now focuses on helping revitalize the city of Sheboygan and helps marginalized families obtain affordable housing that is sustainable and efficient.
 He realizes social justice and climate change are inextricably linked.
 His ultimate goal is to help students, families, and communities become resilient to climate related events and to foster active citizenry for all people.